 2. Cook potatoes.
 First, peel and slice potatoes into 1/8-inch-thick rounds.
 Transfer the potatoes to a large pot with garlic, cream, milk, thyme, salt, pepper, and nutmeg.
 Stir and bring this to a boil, reduce the heat, then simmer.
 Let it cool.

 3. Layer everything together.
 Use a slotted spoon to transfer one third of the mixture into the casserole dish, sprinkle with Gruyère, and repeat the layering twice more.
-I recommend the slotted spoon because you’ll want to pour the cream sauce over the top once everything is layered.
+A slotted spoon is recommended because you’ll want to pour the cream sauce over the top once everything is layered.
 After layering the potatoes and cheese, drizzle the cream sauce over the top, letting it seep down into the dish.

 These dreamy scalloped potatoes are absolutely delicious and pretty easy to make.
 Here are a few tips before you get started:

 • Weigh the potatoes.
-I recommend actually weighing your potatoes.
+We recommend actually weighing your potatoes.
 This recipe calls for 4 pounds of potatoes and depending on the size of your potatoes, the amount of potatoes needed could vary.

 • Casserole dish.
 A shallow baking dish works best for scalloped potatoes.
 If you don’t have a 3-quart baking dish, a glass or ceramic 9×13-inch baking dish will work just fine.